Jeremiah33-3/Absolute-noob-guide-to-Tech-Terms/web-dev-notes.md

 more info [here](https://www.freecodecamp.org/news/difference-between-default-and-named-exports-in-javascript/).

 ## React hooks

-- it is a function that is returning something (e.g. useState() returns an array with two values representing current state and the state setter function)
+it is a function that is returning something (e.g. useState() returns an array with two values representing current state and the state setter function).

+To notes:
+- best practise to define static data models (data that does not change) outside of react components so they won't be recreated each time the componenet re-renders
+- hooks such as useState handles dynamic data